 Do terms change?

 They can.
-It is not unusual for terms to change as a transaction develops, or for the parties and/or their advisers to have a difference of opinion when interpreting Heads of Terms.
-It is important to continue to track the Heads of Terms to ensure that any changes are picked up in the documentation.
+Although not usually legally binding, the heads of terms should be accurate as they will have a certain moral force.
+A party that seeks to change its position during negotiation of the legal documentation may find itself in a weak negotiating position.
+It is not unusual for terms to change as a transaction develops due to circumstances, or for the parties and/or their advisers to have a difference of opinion when interpreting heads of terms.
+It is important to continue to track the heads of terms to ensure that any changes are picked up in the documentation.